surniaulula/wpsso/readme.txt

 = 13.4.1-dev.1 =

-(TBD) Removed duplicated 'price', 'priceCurrency', and 'eligibleQuantity' from the Schema Product offer (already included in the offer 'priceSpecification' markup).
+(2022/09/26) Removed duplicated 'price', 'priceCurrency', and 'eligibleQuantity' from the Schema Product offer (already included in the offer 'priceSpecification' markup).

 = 13.4.0 =